fanwosu/alx-low_level_programming/0x0C-more_malloc_free/README.md

 #3-array_range.c is a function that creates an array of integer
 #100-realloc.c is a function that reallocates a memory block using malloc and free
+#101-mul.c is a program that multiplies two positive numbers